ableTI/robotica/setup/createlivedrive.md

 In the terminal type *passwd*

 # Setup git
-In order to use git you will need to configure an [GPG]https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key and an [SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) key.
-[How to use git](https://education.github.com/git-cheat-sheet-education.pdf)
+In order to use git you will need to configure an [GPG](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key) and an [SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) key.
+[DONT FORGET](https://docs.github.com/en/authentication/managing-commit-signature-verification/telling-git-about-your-signing-key) && [How to use git](https://education.github.com/git-cheat-sheet-education.pdf)

 # Setup arduino 1.x
 open a terminal and enter,